20220826/MattResearchRepo/Reflections/Reflectdoc.md

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?
 10 open tabs, 9 study related 1 not.

-### What is an IDE?
-Integrated Development Environment.
-An IDE contains tools such as a source code editor, a compiler and/or interpreter and a debugger that help a programmer write computer programs.
-The source code editor is where you write your instructions.
-The compiler/interpreter then takes these instructions and converts them to binary language.
-The compiler/interpreter takes instructions written in C# or Python for example and converts them to binar

 ### So far, what was the hardest moment of this course for you?
 Doing and understanding the Python Koans form set up to actual solving the tests.

-### What is OOP?
-Object-Oriented Programming, or OOP.
-Instead of being a list of instructions, OOP programs act as models of the problems they solve.

-Taking this Object-Oriented approach, computer programs became much more adaptable to their environment.
-Instead of situations where a single large executable block of code is used, objects that communicate with each other by sending messages back and forth were used.
-One of the many advantages to this way of programming was that programs became easier to understand, because they could be thought of as written in more natural language.
-In this course we use Python, which is object-oriented as well as ideal for writing procedural code.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?